elcherto/hoverboard-sideboard-hack-GD/README.md

 Current state of things:
 *  -The two boards communicate well.
 The ESC runs FOC firmware by Emanuel Feru.
-*  -The protocol is USART, the ESC board should be flashed with "VARIANT_USART" in order to start communicating
-*  with the sensor board
+*  -The protocol is USART, the ESC board should be flashed with "VARIANT_USART" in order to start communicating with the sensor board
 *  -In the ESC firmware, "#define TANK_STEERING" should be uncommented for correct functioning
-*  -I still haven't completely figured out the right PIDs, I am also not sure which signs the PID weights
+*  -I still haven't completely figured out the right PIDs, I am also not sure which signs the PID weights should have.
-*  should have.
 Too tired to figure it out today.
-With current PIDs, the hoverboard is wobbly and had a tendency
-*  to oscillate uncontrollably.
+With current PIDs, the hoverboard is wobbly and had a tendency to oscillate uncontrollably.
 *  -At this moment, there is only one sensor board which communicates with the controller.
-This means that in cu
-*  rrent configuration, you would only be able to ride the hoverboard like a segway, without steering and with t
-*  wo halves bolted together firmly
+This means that in current configuration, you would only be able to ride the hoverboard like a segway, without steering and with two halves bolted together firmly

   TODO: